RajveerShah5/mdt-cv-classification-model/README.md

 CSV files with detection information (if --save-csv is used)

 ## Contributing
 Contributions to improve the code or add new features are welcome.
-Please feel free to submit a Pull Request.

 ## Acknowledgments
 This code is based on the Ultralytics YOLOv5 project.
 Please refer to their repository for more detailed information about the YOLOv5 architecture and training process.